anthonyjj89/cline-mcp-tools/docs/roadmap.md

 - Implement a "retry with fallback" mechanism for failed operations
 - Add support for user preferences and settings
 - Create a web interface for managing tasks and notifications

-## Version 0.8.0 (Planned)

-### External Advice Enhancements
-- Add support for rich text content (Markdown)
-- Implement advice categories for better organization
-- Add support for multiple action buttons with different messages
-- Implement a feedback mechanism for users to rate the usefulness of advice
-- Add support for advice templates

-### Integration Improvements
-- Add support for more VS Code extensions
-- Implement integration with other IDEs (IntelliJ, etc.)
-- Add support for cloud-based development environments
-- Create plugins for popular code editors

 ## Version 1.0.0 (Planned)